dpanshug/cypress-test-explorer/README.md

 - 🔄 Easy refresh to update the test list
 - ⚙️ Configurable root folder for test discovery
 - 🗂️ Configure project path for locating cypress config file
-- 🔧 Configure environment variables tailored to each project
+- 🔧 Configure cypress run variables tailored to each project

 ## Usage